CZ-NIC/knot-resolver/doc/user/manager-api.rst

 Dynamically changing configuration
 ===================================

 Knot Resolver Manager is capable of dynamically changing its configuration via an HTTP API or by reloading its config file.
 Both methods are equivalent in terms of its capabilities.
-The ``kresctl`` utility uses the HTTP API and provides a convinient command line interface.
+The ``kresctl`` utility uses the HTTP API and provides a convenient command line interface.

 Reloading configuration file
 ============================